smartSenseSolutions/smartsense-java-commons/samples/commons-dao-sample/README.md

         }
         ```
         Note: here in this case where we pass `criteria` and `orCriteria`.
 So, all the elements in `criteria` list will
-        be logicaly joind with `AND` Operator, all the elements in `orCriteria` will be logically joined by `OR`
+        be logically joined with `AND` Operator, all the elements in `orCriteria` will be logically joined by `OR`
         Operator and value in the `criteriaOperator` will be used to join `criteria` and `orCriteria`.

         Pseudocode for where condition is like: